 Donald S. Moss has served as a director of our company since 1998.
 He was employed by Avon Products, Inc. (NYSE: AVP), from 1957 until his retirement in 1986.
 While at Avon, Mr. Moss served in a number of key positions, including Vice President and Controller from 1973 to 1976, Group Vice President of Operations-Worldwide from 1976 to 1979, Group Vice President of Sales-Worldwide from 1979 to 1980, Senior Vice President-International from 1980 to 1983, and Group Vice President-Human Resources and Administration from 1983 until his retirement in 1986.
-From 1998 to 2007, Mr. Moss was a director of Wells Real Estate Investment Trust II, Inc. and he has served as a director and audit committee member of Wells Timberland REIT, Inc. since 2006.
+From 1998 to 2007, Mr. Moss was a director and audit committee member of Wells Real Estate Investment Trust II, Inc. and he has served as a director and audit committee member of Catchmark Timber Trust, Inc. (NYSE: CTT) since 2006.

-Mr. Moss brings to the board years of senior leadership experience in managing a large international business such as Avon Products as well as participation in a other large public company boards.
-In particular, Mr. Moss' Controller experience makes him well suited to serve as a member of the audit committee of the board of directors and his prior board experience is relevant in serving as a member of the Nominating and Corporate Governance committee.
+Mr. Moss brings to the board years of senior leadership experience in managing a large international business such as Avon Products as well as participation in other large public company boards.
+In particular, Mr. Moss' Controller experience and experience on other public companies' audit committees makes him well suited to serve as a member of the audit committee of the board of directors and his prior board experience is relevant in serving as a member of the Nominating and Corporate Governance committee.
 In addition, Mr. Moss has a unique understanding of our strategies and operations as well as our corporate culture and values as he was one of the original members of the board when Piedmont commenced operations in 1998.

 Jeffrey L. Swope has served as a director of our company since 2008.
 In 1991, Mr. Swope formed Champion Partners Ltd., a nationwide developer and investor of office, industrial and retail properties, where he has served as Managing Partner and Chief Executive Officer since 1991.
 In addition, during 2011, Mr. Swope co-founded Champion Private Equity, a private real estate capital and investment company.
-He also serves on the University of Texas at Austin Business School Advisory Board and as a Trustee of the Business School Foundation at the University.
+He also serves as a member of the University of Texas at Austin Business School Advisory Council.

-As a nationwide developer of real estate property, Mr. Swope has handled the acquisition, financing, leasing and management of over 50 million square feet of real estate during his approximately 35 year career in the commercial real estate industry and thus brings extensive experience in virtually all aspects of real estate and a wealth of knowledge regarding the individual geographic markets in which Piedmont currently owns or may own property.
-His development expertise will also be beneficial to Piedmont in the event that we pursue development strategies in the future.
-His deep real estate experience makes him well suited to serve as Chairman of the Capital Committee of the Board of Directors.
+As a nationwide developer of real estate property, Mr. Swope has handled the acquisition, financing, leasing and management of over 50 million square feet of real estate during his approximately 40 year career in the commercial real estate industry and thus brings extensive experience in virtually all aspects of real estate and a wealth of knowledge regarding the individual geographic markets in which Piedmont currently owns or may own property.
+His development expertise will also be beneficial to Piedmont as we pursue various development and redevelopment strategies.
+His deep real estate and financing experience makes him well suited to serve as Chairman of the Capital Committee of the Board of Directors.
 He also has an extensive personal network of contacts throughout the real estate industry given his involvement in many industry groups such as the Urban Land Institute (ULI), the National Association of Industrial and Office Properties (NAIOP), and his involvement with the University of Texas.